Blog: Why you should apply for a Churchill Fellowship now

 I’m thrilled to announce that today we open our doors to every adult UK citizen for the next round of Churchill Fellowships.

-These are truly life-changing grants enabling you to travel the world researching a cause that’s close to your heart, meeting the foremost practitioners and seeing the best projects anywhere in any country.
+These are truly life-changing grants enabling you to travel the globe researching a cause that’s close to your heart, meeting the foremost practitioners and seeing the best projects, anywhere in the world.

 These aren’t grants for academic subjects, they are for real-world research into the issues, challenges and opportunities that are encountered every day in every sphere of British life.
 We award firefighters, nurses, farmers, teachers, architects, entrepreneurs and many others - all to explore a subject of their own choosing and improve the way it’s done in their profession or community.